 - Likelihood of eventual divorce is high.
 A predictor of divorce is emotional withdrawal from your spouse.

 - Resentment can develop on your partner’s end.
 Whether you detach in a loving manner or not, your spouse could still experience feelings of abandonment and they could become resentful towards you.

 - Boredom.
-Emotional detachment involves spending less time with your spouse while still living with them.
+Emotional disconnection involves spending less time with your spouse while still living with them.
 Even if you have hobbies to take up some of your time, you could still be bored at home because you cannot have fun with your spouse.

 - Loneliness.
 Just as easily as you can get bored within your family set up, being emotionally detached can also be lonely.

 - Anxiety and depression.
 It takes a lot of emotional energy and suppression of emotions to detach from someone you love so much.
-Emotional attachment can lead to feelings of anxiety and depression because you have to suppress your feelings.
+Emotional disconnection can lead to feelings of anxiety and depression because you have to suppress your feelings.
 When your feelings do not have an outlet, that can sometimes lead to anxiety and depression.

 Are you in a marriage that is forcing you to consider emotionally detaching?